sajid36/folder_spliter/README.md

 Split the folder with subfolders containing N numbers of files.

-set desired folder name in "source" variable set desired number of files in "chunk" variable
+set desired folder name in "source" variable and set desired number of files in "chunk" variable

 Run the script as following:
 python3 chunk.py